Wills & Trusts FAQ

 The sequence of priority of heirs is as follows:

-• If you’re a surviving spouse and surviving children of the intestate and All the decedent’s surviving children are also children of their partner, then the entire to the surviving partner;
+- If you are a surviving spouse and surviving children of the intestate and All the decedent’s surviving children are also children of their partner, then the entire to the surviving partner;

-• If there are no kids, the entire to the surviving partner;
+- If there are no kids, the entire surviving partner;

 35. HOW DO I GO ABOUT UPDATING A WILL AFTER DIVORCE?

-Divorce isn’t something people, but divorce occurs to couples that are married.
-The divorce process can be painless or painful based on.
-However, you will find records that people from the divorce proceedings or individuals have to upgrade, for example, their Will.
-In Ohio, the legislation provides that when a settlement is reached a divorce, annulment or separation, the Will is revoked.
+The divorce process can be painless or painful.
+However, you will find records that people from divorce proceedings or individuals have to upgrade their Will.
+In Ohio, the legislation provides that when a settlement is reached a divorce, annulment, or separation, the Will is revoked.
 It is vital to have the Will revised by a lawyer.

 36. WHAT ARE THE BENEFITS AND WHAT IS AN ESTATE PLANNING YEAR-END CHECKLIST?

 Holidays are the busiest time of year.
-They’re full of more shopping, holiday parties, shopping, gift-giving, family gatherings, and estate planning.
+They are full of more shopping, holiday parties, shopping, gift-giving, family gatherings, and estate planning.
 Yes, estate planning.
 Estate planning could be the farthest thing from your thoughts during the Holidays.

 Every estate plan must be assessed every year.
 Your estate plan must be assessed if any of the following events have occurred: